bokeh/bokeh/docs/bokeh/source/docs/user_guide/styling/plots.rst

 You can use most of the standard |text properties|.
 However, ``text_align`` and ``text_baseline`` do not apply.
-To position the title relative to the entire plot, use the properties :class:`~bokeh.models.annotations.Title.align` and :class:`~bokeh.models.annotations.Title.offset` instead.
+To position the title relative to the entire plot, use the properties :class:`~bokeh.models.Title.align` and :class:`~bokeh.models.Title.offset` instead.

 As an example, to set the color and font style of the title text, use ``plot.title.text_color``: